itsHudson/ITsHUDSOn/sds.md

 ## 👨‍💻 About Me

-Computer Science undergraduate specializing in **Data Analytics** with interests in software development, machine learning, automation, and process optimization.
+Computer Science undergraduate specializing in **Data Analytics** with strong interests in software development, machine learning, automation, and process optimization.

-I enjoy building systems, analyzing data, and continuously learning new technologies to solve real-world problems.
+I enjoy building systems, analyzing data, and continuously learning technologies that solve real-world problems.

 ---